-Visual inspection involves using an inspector’s eyes to look for defects, such as scratches, presence of debris, corrosion or oxidation.
-The inspector may also use special tools such as magnifying glasses, mirrors, or borescopes to gain access and more closely inspect the subject area.
-In nuclear power plants, an extensive fuel inspection programme (including e.g.,, visual inspections, oxide layer measurements, eddy-current tests of control rods), is carried out under water and supervised by the regulatory body.
-So that visual testing are usually a part of the Post Irradiation Examination.
-Visual examinations are also very common in aircraft industry, where over 80 percent of the inspections done to an aircraft are visual inspections, being often used as an initial screening method to detect gross defects and target subsequent testing by other methods.
+Visual inspection involves using an inspector’s eyes to look for defects, such as scratches, the presence of debris, corrosion, or oxidation.
+The inspector may also use special tools such as magnifying glasses, mirrors, or borescopes to gain access and inspect the subject area more closely.
+An extensive fuel inspection program in nuclear power plants (e.g., visual inspections, oxide layer measurements, eddy-current tests of control rods) is carried out underwater and supervised by the regulatory body.
+So visual testing is usually a part of the Post Irradiation Examination.
+Visual examinations are also very common in the aircraft industry, where over 80 percent of the inspections done on an aircraft are visual inspections, often used as an initial screening method to detect gross defects and target subsequent testing by other methods.

-Eddy current testing is one of most common electromegnetic testing NDT methods.
+Eddy current testing is one of the most common electromagnetic testing NDT methods.
 It uses induced electrical currents to detect defects.
-Essentially, the technique uses a coil (ECT probe) carrying an alternating current as transducer.
-This produces an alternating magnetic field parallel to the axis of the coil which in turn induces eddy currents in the surface of the test object.
+Essentially, the technique uses a coil (ECT probe) carrying an alternating current as a transducer.
+This produces an alternating magnetic field parallel to the axis of the coil, which in turn induces eddy currents on the test object’s surface.
 These eddy currents set up a magnetic field opposing that produced by the coil, thus changing the impedance of the coil.
-Interruptions in the flow of eddy currents, caused by imperfections, dimensional changes, or changes in the material’s conductive and permeability properties, are detected.
+Interruptions in the flow of eddy currents caused by imperfections, dimensional changes, or changes in the material’s conductive and permeability properties are detected.

 Most eddy current testing is based on the measurement of the coil impedance, though it is possible to measure the magnetic field directly.
 ECT has a very wide range of applications.
-Since ECT is electrical in nature, it is limited to conductive material.
+Since ECT is electrical in nature, it is limited to a conductive material.
 There are also physical limits to generating eddy currents and depth of penetration (skin depth).
-In general, this technique is used to inspect relatively small areas and is therefore better suited for inspecting areas where damage is already suspected, it nevertheless has a variety of applications: from measuring material thickness to detecting corrosion damage.
+This technique is generally used to inspect relatively small areas and is, therefore, better suited for inspecting areas where damage is already suspected.
+It nevertheless has a variety of applications: from measuring material thickness to detecting corrosion damage.
 In nuclear power plants, eddy-current methods provide the best in-service inspection method for steam generator tubing.
 The following components are required to perform Eddy Current testing: an Eddy Current tester, a remote positioning device, and an eddy current probe drive control system.

-The disadvantages of this technique are that it is sensitive to lift-off, it is a point test, so scanning is required for large areas, and it is generally limited to near surface defect of conducting materials.
+The disadvantages of this technique are that it is sensitive to lift-off, it is a point test, so scanning is required for large areas, and it is generally limited to near-surface defects of conducting materials.

 Liquid Penetrant Testing

-Liquid penetrant inspection (LPI), also called dye penetrant inspection (DP), is a widely applied NDT method, which is used to check surface-breaking defects in all non-porous materials (metals, plastics, or ceramics).
+Liquid penetrant inspection (LPI), also called dye penetrant inspection (DP), is a widely applied NDT method that is used to check surface-breaking defects in all non-porous materials (metals, plastics, or ceramics).
 It is probably one of the most widely used NDT techniques.
 Test and pre-cleaned objects are coated with visible or fluorescent dye solution.
-Following a given time, ranging from 5 to 30 minutes depending on the material inspected, excess penetrant is removed from the surface, and a developer in liquid or powder form is applied.
-The developer acts as blotter, drawing trapped penetrant out of imperfections open to the surface.
+After 5 to 30 minutes, depending on the material inspected, excess penetrant is removed from the surface, and a developer in liquid or powder form is applied.
+The developer acts as a blotter, drawing trapped penetrant out of imperfections open to the surface.
 This developer absorbs penetrant drawn from discontinuities and reveals a vivid color contrast between the penetrant and developer (usually red on white).
-With fluorescent dyes, ultraviolet light is used to make the bleedout fluoresce brightly, thus allowing imperfections to be readily seen.
+With fluorescent dyes, ultraviolet light makes the bleed-out fluoresce brightly, thus allowing imperfections to be readily seen.

-LPI is used to detect casting, forging and welding surface defects such as hairline cracks, surface porosity, leaks in new products, and fatigue cracks on in-service components.
+LPI detects casting, forging, and welding surface defects such as hairline cracks, surface porosity, leaks in new products, and fatigue cracks on in-service components.